How to Feel Less Triggered by the Things That Used to Set You Off

 All of that may be true.

-But in Clinical EFT, broad patterns often need to become more specific before the nervous system can really begin to process them.
+But in Clinical EFT, broad patterns often need to become more specific before something can really begin to shift.

-This matters because emotional charge often lives in the details.
+This matters because the emotional charge often lives in the details.

 If you tap on “I feel anxious,” you may feel calmer for a while.
 And that can be genuinely helpful.

 This is why specificity is such an important part of deeper Clinical EFT work.
 The goal is not to make the issue bigger.
-The goal is to find a manageable doorway into what your system is holding.
+The goal is to find a manageable doorway into what you are actually carrying.

 Someone else may say, “I hate being corrected.”
 But the charge may not be correction itself.
 It may be the split-second body response that says, “I am about to be humiliated,” or “I have done something wrong,” or “I am not safe being seen imperfectly.”